chand1012/Discord-Quick-Meme/README.md

 ### Admins

 - If you are a server admin, add a role called `Memebot Admin` to your roles.
 This role allows you to use the `ban` and `unban` commands.
 These commands allow you ban certian subreddits on either just a channel or the entire server.
 To ban a subreddit, run the command `!quickmeme ban <mode> <subreddit>` to ban a subreddit, where mode is either `server` or `channel`.
+- Typing `!quickmeme getbanned <mode>`, where `<mode>` is either `server` or `channel` will give you a list of the banned subreddits on either the whole server or just the channel the command was executed on.
+This command can be executed by both admins and regular users.

 ## Support